Benefits of a Judicial Clerkship

 Judicial clerks usually serve a one- or two-year term, but career clerkships are becoming more common.
 Both types of clerking opportunities are covered by Social Security and are eligible for benefits.
 Some judges also appoint temporary clerks.
 These clerkships usually last less than a year and occur due to a clerk being needed in an emergency situation or to cover the remaining months for another clerk who is unable to complete their clerkship.
 Another option is to apply for staff attorney positions with a court.
 These attorneys work for the entire court and are not assigned to a particular judge.
 Although these positions may not be as prestigious as a clerkship, many attorneys find these positions to be very rewarding long-term career opportunities.

 Clerkship salaries are reasonable, but not competitive with salaries being offered by medium and large law firms.
 Law school graduates obtaining a federal clerkship should expect to be classified a JSP-11 and receive a salary of $46,189 or higher.
 If a new federal law clerk is a member of any state bar and has at least one year of full-time legal work experience, he/she would be classified a JSP-12 and given a salary of $55,630 or higher.
 To confirm starting salaries for federal clerkships, check the U.S. court system's website.
-Salaries for state appellate clerkships typically range from $40,000 to $55,000.Top
+Salaries for state appellate clerkships typically range from $40,000 to $55,000.Back to top from Salaries

 When to Apply